Auto insurance deductibles

 If you're involved in a car accident and someone is injured or there is property damage over the provincial limit, the police must be called to the scene.
 Some locations including Toronto have special Collision Reporting Centres where accidents may be reported.
 After an accident happens it is important to follow these rules:

-It is also important to report the accident to your licenced insurance representative within seven days.
+It is also important to report the accident to your licenced car insurance representative within seven days.
 All accidents, regardless of fault, must be reported.
 The insurance company will then assign a person to handle your claim.
-What if your vehicle has been damaged:

 When your vehicle has been damaged the type of compensation you receive will depend on whether you're found to be at fault and the type of coverage you have.